Meet the Parents

 Well, Griselda looks at me while you can count three, and her look is one of pure astonishment, and then she starts to laugh.
 She laughs so much that she almost loses her balance, and has to cling to Hilda for support.
 We both look at her in surprise, for it does not seem to me that I say anything so very funny, at that, and clearly Hilda is of the same opinion.
 Finally, when Griselda regains control of herself more or less, she shakes her head at me.

 "Olaf, you are incorrigible," she says.
 "You should join the Sages, for they too love to acquire useless information.
 But I cannot satisfy you on this, for I do not know myself.
-I do not have the chance to ask my dad before Jorjar hauls him away, and anyway I have no interest in it at all.
+I am not getting a chance to ask my dad before Jorjar hauls him away, and anyway I have no interest in it at all.
 No, the question to which I want to know the answer, and never shall, is, who is Ferdie's father?
 For anyone can see that he does not look like my father or me."

 "Griselda," I say, "is this not a most shocking insinuation to make about your own mother?"